ghstbrry/steam-deckommendations/README.md

 - <u>**Universal Mechanical Mount**</u> [$19.95]<br>
 🟡
   - <u>Type</u>: Functional
   - <u>Notes</u>: Fits into the mount on Killswitch.
 Afix whatever to it with the velcro strap or 3M patch.
 I've still never used the 3M.
-I bought an enormous pretty heavy external [Anker](#Anker) battery & the velcro holds it no problem.
+I bought an enormous pretty heavy external [Baseus](#baseus) battery & the velcro holds it no problem.

 - <u>**Stick Grips**</u> [$9.95]<br>
 🔴